-- A. Prior to commencement of the development a detailed remediation method statement shall be produced and be submitted to and approved in writing by the Local Planning Authority, in line with the recommendations of the Phase 1 Contamination Risk Assessment (ref.
+- 9. A. No development shall take place, other than demolition to slab level (excluding any ground works or removal of slabs) until a detailed remediation method statement shall be produced and be submitted to and approved in writing by the Local Planning Authority, in line with the recommendations of the Phase 1 Contamination Risk Assessment (ref.
 11322, Sept 2014) & Phase 2 (ref.
 11810-Rev.1, October 2019) Contamination Assessment prepared by Ground & Environmental Services Ltd., that details the extent and method(s) by which the site is to be remediated, to ensure that unacceptable risks are not posed to identified receptors at the site and details of the information to be included in a validation report and any additional requirements that it may specify, prior to the remediation being commenced on site.
 The Local Planning Authority shall then be given a minimum of two weeks written notice of the commencement of remediation works. - B. Prior to occupation, a remediation validation report for the site shall be submitted to and approved in writing by the Local Planning.
 The report shall detail evidence of the remediation, the effectiveness of the remediation carried out and the results of post remediation works, in accordance with the approved remediation method statement and any addenda thereto, so as to enable future interested parties, including regulators, to have a single record of the remediation undertaken at the site.
 Should specific ground gas mitigation measures be required to be incorporated into a development the testing and verification of such systems should have regard to CIRIA C735 guidance document entitled 'Good practice on the testing and verification of protection systems for buildings against hazardous ground gases' and British Standard BS 8285 Code of practice for the design of protective measures for methane and carbon dioxide ground gases for new buildings